t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ~~~~~~~~~~~~~~~~~~~
 {: artwork-align="center" #rl-fig1 title="Model of IoT Edge Computing"}

-In this general model, the edge computing domain is interconnected with IoT end devices (southbound connectivity) and possibly with a remote/cloud network (northbound connectivity), and with a service operator's system.
-Edge computing nodes provide multiple logical functions, or components, which may not all be present in a given system.
+In this general model, the Edge Computing domain is interconnected with IoT end devices (southbound connectivity) and possibly with a remote/cloud network (northbound connectivity), and with a service operator's system.
+Edge Computing nodes provide multiple logical functions, or components, which may not all be present in a given system.
 They may be implemented in a centralized or distributed fashion, in the edge network, or through some interworking between the edge network and a remote cloud network.

-We now attempt to enumerate major edge computing domain components.
+We now attempt to enumerate major Edge Computing domain components.
 They are here loosely organized into OAM and functional components, with the understanding that the distinction between these classes may not always be clear, depending on actual system architectures.

 ## OAM Components

-Edge computing OAM goes beyond the network-related OAM functions listed in {{RFC6291}}.
-Besides infrastructure (network, storage and computing resources), edge computing systems can also include computing environments (for VMs, software containers, functions), IoT end devices, data and code.
+Edge Computing OAM goes beyond the network-related OAM functions listed in {{RFC6291}}.
+Besides infrastructure (network, storage and computing resources), Edge Computing systems can also include computing environments (for VMs, software containers, functions), IoT end devices, data and code.

 Operation related functions include performance monitoring for service level agreement measurement; fault management and provisioning for links, nodes, compute and storage resources, platforms and services.
 Administration covers network/compute/storage resources, platforms and services discovery, configuration and planning.
 Management covers monitoring and diagnostics of failures, as well as means to minimize their occurrence and take corrective actions.
 This may include software updates management, high service availability through redundancy and multipath communication.